Frequently Asked Questions

-No, there is no program transfer available.
-You will need to apply for admission to the BTech program and all program entrance requirements at the time will be applicable.Top
+While AC coursework may be transferable, you will need to formally apply for admission to the BTech program and all program entrance requirements at the time will be applicable.Top

 How many students are admitted to the BTech program?
 Is entry into the program competitive?